 Customers who have an excellent buying experience with your parts department can help do a lot of the work on social media for you.
 Whether it’s through reviews, comments, or even just general praise on your social media, they can actually be your best source of customer referrals.
 In 2019, as many as 80% of social media referral traffic to eCommerce platforms/websites came from Facebook.

 Remember that you should respond to customers who leave comments and reviews.
-Always thank them for their input and be sure to ask them about what you can be improving to make their buying experience even better.
+Always thank them for their input, and be sure to ask them about what you can improve to make their buying experience even better.
 It’s quality customer service that everyone can see.

 Helps You Anticipate Customer Needs

 Social media can also be a great resource for predicting customer needs before they know they need them.
-Through social media monitoring and interactions, you can get a better idea of what kinds of things customers need from parts to delivery methods, to general customer service.
+Through social media monitoring and interactions, you can get a better idea of what kinds of things customers want from your parts business.
 It’s a 24-hour job though, so don’t keep your social media on the back burner.